supertree-toolkit/stk/doc/tutorial.rst

 You can practice digitising trees using `Treeview <http://taxonomy.zoology.gla.ac.uk/rod/treeview.html>`_, `Mesquite <http://mesquiteproject.org/mesquite/mesquite.html>`_ or similar software.
-.. note:: Avoid non-standard characters in taxa names.
+.. warning:: Avoid non-standard characters in taxa names.
 Your names *must* not contain commas,
-    parantheses, colons, asterisks, hyphens, or percentage signs (percentage signs are allowed for polyphyletic taxa - see later).
+    parantheses, colons, asterisks, hyphens, slashes or percentage signs (percentage signs are allowed for polyphyletic taxa - see later).
+    These are not allowed in taxa names in Newick format as they mean other things.

 .. note:: Quoted taxa should be done with single quotes only ('), not double or "smart
           quotes"